mdn/curriculum/curriculum/2-core/5-css-layout.md

 - Relative positioning

-  - Understand that relatively-positioned elements remain in the normal flow
+  - Understand that relatively positioned elements remain in the normal flow

   - Final layout position can be modified using the `top`, `bottom`, `left`, and `right` properties